Generalization of RLVR Using Causal Reasoning as a Testbed: Conclusion and Future Directions

 Our findings add to an emerging line of investigation into RLVR's generalization \citep{chu2025sft, chen2025sftrlearlyinvestigation, swamy2025roadsleadlikelihoodvalue}.
 A future direction is to explore more deeply the roles of execution quality and strategy quality in reasoning and RLVR (e.g. see recent works \citealp{qin2025decomposingelementsproblemsolving, sinha2025illusiondiminishingreturnsmeasuring}).
 This may provide us more insights into the mechanism of RLVR's generalization.

 Our findings also add to an increasing body of work studying LLMs for causal reasoning \citep{kıcıman2024causalreasoninglargelanguage, jin2023cladder, jin2024largelanguagemodelsinfer}.
 Their effectiveness on some commonsense counterfactual causal reasoning settings \citep{kıcıman2024causalreasoninglargelanguage} contrasts with our results on more challenging formal counterfactual reasoning problems.
-Future work could possibly bridge this gap with RLVR, where the formal setting could benefit from heuristics acquired from training on informal causal reasoning examples, and the commonsense setting could benefit from learning more structured reasoning patterns from synthetic formal data.
+A possible future direction is to understand this gap better.

 Recent work has started building domain-specific task suites for specializing LLMs to solve complex tasks in real-world science and engineering domains via RLVR fine-tuning.
 For example, Biomni-R0 \citep{Biomni2025} uses RLVR to fine-tune LLMs on a range of biomedical tasks that requires step-by-step reasoning, and ether0 \citep{narayanan2025trainingscientificreasoningmodel} does so similarly for chemistry.
 Beyond supporting our analysis of RLVR generalization, our dataset can be used to train and probe sub-skills (e.g. organizing marginalization of latent variables, applying probability identities, performing arithmetic) that are useful to solving more practical causal and probabilistic problems, even though our problems are abstracted away from real-world scenarios.
 Our data generation process can also be configured to scale up the number of problems as well as their difficulty, by increasing graph size and the cardinality of each variable as appropriate.